How to Attend SDCC: A Guide for Newbies

 Hall H Tips & Tricks

 Hotels and badges aren’t the only competitive aspects of San Diego Comic-Con.
 Sometimes getting into a panel can be a challenge.
 But, like with all other things SDCC, it’s not impossible.
 With some time and understanding of how things work, you too can conquer Hall H, the biggest and most popular room at SDCC.
-The convention is fun, despite its challenges, and even things that seem impossible are absolutely doable.
-Check out our extensive article regarding what you can do to get into the most competitive programming room at SDCC.

 First Time SDCC Attendee Reports